SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "Close to half the people at Rio Verde were gone," I read.
 "Disease had done what bullets had not."

 Chehata's hand tightened on mine.
 I could feel the calluses on her palm, earned from years of grinding corn and hauling water.
 "My grandmother's sister died in that sickness," she said.
-"Her name was Kamala.
-She was fourteen."
+"Her name was Kamala."

 I picked up my pencil and wrote the name in the margin.
 Kamala.
 Another name for the accounting the government would never make.